 A completed referral form from your general practice veterinarian (if applicable).
 To save time at check-in, you may also want to bring a completed check-in form.

 If diagnostic testing or surgery (including endoscopy or ultrasound) is a consideration, food should be withheld after 9:00 p.m. on the evening prior to your scheduled appointment.

-Our pet care team is on call 24 hours a day, 7 days a week including holidays to provide compassionate emergency, critical, and specialty care.
+Our Hospital is open Monday - Friday from 5:00PM-7:00AM and 24 Hours on Saturdays and Sundays.
 An emergency veterinarian is always on the premises and prepared to care for your pet and speak with you about their care.

 As the first Animal Specialty & Emergency Center in Brevard County, we are have seen a wide variety of cases and our staff is knowledgeable in all areas of emergency animal medicine.
 Additionally, our hospital is well equipped with the latest in life-saving equipment, technology, and medicines.

 Emergency Care & Treatment – when pets face immediate distress, illness or accidents that require urgent evaluation and treatment for life threatening problems.

 Specialty Care – when additional care is required by a Board Certified Veterinary Specialist or specialty services are needed such as physical rehabilitation, hyperbaric oxygen or stem cell treatments.

 Should your pet have to stay at the hospital, a private visitation room is available.
 Read Our Visitation Policy.